mui/material-ui/docs/src/pages/components/select-fields/select-fields.md

 {{"demo": "pages/components/select-fields/ValidationSelectFields.js"}}

+## Native select

+As the user experience can be improved on mobile using the native select of the platform, we allow such pattern.

+{{"demo": "pages/components/select-fields/NativeSelectField.js"}}

 ## Multiple selection

 The `Select` component can handle multiple selections.
 It's enabled with the `multiple` prop and `value` props must be an array of string.